patrickzan/patrickzan.github.io/_teaching/2015-spring-teaching.md

 location: "College Park, U.S."
 ---

-I led a weekly lab session, where I help my students:
+I led a weekly lab session, where I help my students (my class had the highest average score in the final exam among all 7 classes, and they surpassed the second place for about 10 points!
+I'm so proud of them!):
 - Review lectures,
 - Demonstrate building analog circuits,
 - Grade students' experiment reports,
 - Hold office-hour Q&A.

-My class had the highest average score in the final exam among all 7 classes, and they surpassed the second place for about 10 points!
-I'm very proud of them!

 My Duties
 ======